devhelpr/prompttoform/libs/react-forms/THANK_YOU_PAGE.md

 ### `showRestartButton?: boolean`
 If `true`, displays a "Start New Form" button that resets the form and allows users to fill it out again.

-### `showBackButton?: boolean`
-If `true`, displays a "Go Back" button that returns users to the form with their previous values intact.

 ### `customActions?: Array<CustomAction>`
 Array of custom action buttons with the following properties: